 The cost savings and the ability to take a hands-on approach to programming lead many to switch to streaming.
-Each service has slightly different offerings, giving viewers the opportunity to tailor their services to their viewing habits.
+The option to cut-the-cord with multi-channel live services and TV streaming guides or strict on-demand services gives viewers the opportunity to tailor their options to their viewing habits.

 We surveyed over 1,000 streaming subscribers to discover trends when it comes to people’s allegiance to streaming platforms and how valuable these services are to consumers.
 Read on to see all of our findings.

 Of the many considerations that consumers kept in mind when signing up for a video streaming service like Netflix or Hulu, price was the top concern, with nearly 73% of respondents saying cost was extremely important.
 Women were more likely than men to consider this to be an important element.
 But as many video streaming platforms up the price on their services, they must find a way to retain current subscribers while adding new customers.